 Eligibility guidelines: Eligibility guidelines will be based on the priority populations for the Supportive Housing Services program.
 The majority of households served by the RLRA program will meet the criteria for priority population A1, with incomes at or below 30% Area Median Income (AMI).
-Households that meet the criteria for population B, with incomes at or below 50% AMI, will also be eligible.
+Households that meet the criteria for population B will also be eligible.
+Eligibility will be based on population A or B status at program entry.
 Each county will determine at what level to allocate funds to the RLRA program to serve people in population A and B and will be held accountable for adhering to the SHS program funding allocation requirement that 75% of overall program funds are devoted to services for population A and 25% for population B.